MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 However, performance improvements, and some modest privacy improvements, are possible without the use of those standards.

-Any specification for use of SVCB with a protocol MUST have an entry for its scheme under the SVCB RR type in the IANA DNS Underscore Global Scoped Entry Registry
+Any specification for use of SVCB with a protocol MUST have an entry for its scheme under the SVCB RR type in the IANA DNS Underscore Global Scoped Entry Registry {{!Attrleaf}}.
-{{!Attrleaf=I-D.ietf-dnsop-attrleaf}}.
 The scheme SHOULD have an entry in the IANA URI Schemes Registry {{!RFC7595}}.
 The scheme SHOULD have a defined specification for use with SVCB.